mindcitycode/sutom-helper/README.md

 # sutom helper

-helps you cheat a sutom
+helps you cheat at sutom

 ![A screenshot where the word happens to be "tricher"](/screenshot.png?raw=true "screenshot")